NetherGamesMC/support/docs/this-username-is-already-registered.md

 2. Search for your username
 3. Check if the player was last seen over a year ago

-If yes, choose "Chat with us" at [ngmc.co/request](https://ngmc.co/request).
+If yes, contact our Modmail on our Discord server at [ngmc.co/discord](https://ngmc.co/discord).
 Otherwise, we are unable to assist you further.